Editor’s Note: This story was updated February 23, 2021 with new data from the study.

 A therapy currently in testing might be the solution to this problem.

-Targovax, the maker of the treatment ONCOS-102, announced promising clinical study results at the 12-month check-up.
-These successes are follow-ups to the reported outcomes from three months ago and six months ago, when the company offered hope for late-stage pleural mesothelioma patients.
+Targovax, the maker of the treatment ONCOS-102, announced promising clinical study results at the 18-month check-up.
+These successes are follow-ups to the reported outcomes from six, nine and 12 months ago, when the company offered hope for late-stage pleural mesothelioma patients.

 How ONCOS-102 Stops Late-Stage Mesothelioma

 In the clinical study, the group that received ONCOS-102 — combined with chemotherapy — was comprised mostly of stage 3 and stage 4 patients.
 The comparison group, which received only chemotherapy, involved early-stage patients.

 Progression-free survival means the disease has not grown or spread since the treatment began.
 By comparison, the chemotherapy-only participants had progression-free survival of approximately seven months and disease control rate of 83%.

 In summary, the late-stage mesothelioma patients showed more survival benefits and disease response than the early-stage patients did.
 The reason appears to be ONCOS-102 — and how it helps the immune system.